 The members will be determined by the Board at its first meeting following the Meeting.
-All members of the Technical Committee to be independent directors of the Corporation.
 All members of the Technical Committee will have a working knowledge of technical and operating related issues.

 Assessments

 An evaluation process has been put in place to evaluate the effectiveness of the directors, the descriptions of the positions held or the competence and qualifications that each director is required to bring to the Board.
 This task is the responsibility of the Board and the Governance and Nominating Committee who annually reviews its operation as well as its directors' role, and its members are encouraged to give feedback regarding the effectiveness of the Board as a whole, its practices and individual directors will, when necessary, make recommendations to the Board.